kubauth/kubauth-doc/docs/user-guide/130-audit.md

 Mon 12:58:29   john    passwordChecked   -     John DOE   []       {"office":"208G"}   [johnd@mycompany.com]
 Mon 15:34:59   john    passwordChecked   -     John DOE   []       {"office":"208G"}   [johnd@mycompany.com]
 ```

+!!! notes

+    The Claims stored in audit are only the ones bound to the user's Custom Resources.

 Each attempt is stored as a Kubernetes resource `LoginAttempt.kubauth.kubotal.io` in the namespace `kubauth-login`